theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 ## Section 4.3.
 Redundancy of Perturbed Samples

 Below we see the percentage of duplicated perturbed data for samples in RAND and T-CONF subsets, using unigrams and character 4-grams representations applying the model [1].
-A lower rate of duplicates means the method generates more varied and less redundant perturbed samples, which leads to better surrogate models and clearer explanations.
+A lower rate of duplicates means the method generates more varied and less redundant perturbed samples, which leads to better surrogate models and better explanations.

 | **Representation** | **RAND**                 | **T-CONF**               |
 | :---               |          :---:           |          :---:           |